 How to save $20,000 in a year

-The key to saving any amount of money in a year is to break it down into smaller savings goals.
-If you want to save $20,000 over 12 months, that breaks down to $1,666 a month.
+The key to saving $20,000 is to break it down into smaller savings goals.

-This sheet breaks down that amount even more and factors in more or less expensive weeks.
-You just pick a number to save and colour in that circle.
-Colour a different circle each week for the whole year and you'll end up with $20,000 in savings.
+This free, downloadable sheet breaks it down into smaller weekly savings goals instead.
+Each week you can choose to save a little more or less, to account for some weeks being more or less expensive than others.
+You just pick an amount to save and colour in that circle.
+Colour a different circle each week for the whole year and (if you stick to it!) you'll end up with $20,000 in savings.

 Finder survey: What are people primarily saving for?